 "We've proved what we can do to them," the Prime Minister choked out.
 "The guns are obviously—"

 "However true that may be, Minister, they'll need more convincing than that.
-An alliance with them would be unprecedented," Denny (or Henry) said.
-"A tie between two very capable worlds would lead to the advancement of all mankind."
+And we can't just kill them all.
+An alliance with them would be astronomically beneficial to the world as a whole," Denny (Henry) said.
+"It could lead to the social, economical, and scientific advancement of all mankind."

 You're so bloody dramatic, he admonished his son, only receiving a short laugh in return.

 He leaned forward confidently.
 "Are you truly on board, Minister?
 This is perhaps the biggest movement in the history of the world.
 There is no choice, the war must be waged, and every loss is worth it.
-This is the time where we must believe in necessary evils, leave morality behind in order to form a new morality.
-A new dogma.
-In order, gentlemen, to create a world powerful enough to conquer anything, we must be united."
+This is the time when we must believe in necessary evils, and leave the old morality behind in order to form a new morality.
+A better one.
+All in order, gentlemen, to create a world powerful enough to conquer anything.
+We must be united."
 Denny tapped the folder in the President's hand.
 "Or we will fail," he intoned.

 There was a thoughtful silence, then, as they brooded over his words, and Denny sat back and relaxed minutely.